serdimoa/charting/Trading-Terminal.md

   * [[How to set up which feeds to use|Widget-Constructor#chart-rss_news_feed]]

 ####Miltiple charts layout :clock4:
 You can have multiple charts inside if the same widget.
 This gives your user the ability to use wide range of the strategies, as well as the ability to have a broad view of the market.
-You don't have to do anythng to enable of tweak it: it will work out-of-the-box as soon as we'll publish it.
+You don't have to do anythng to enable or tweak it: it will work out-of-the-box as soon as we'll publish it.

 <a href="https://www.dropbox.com/s/ev65w402f2n7hpw/tt_charts.png?dl=0" target="_blank"><img src="https://www.dropbox.com/s/ev65w402f2n7hpw/tt_charts.png?dl=1" width="300"/></a>